Contact our hydration specialists in Newport Beach to learn more about IV therapy and boost shots

 As always, drink plenty of fluids!
 When you're severely dehydrated, IV infusions are the fastest way to give your body the fluid, electrolytes and nutrients it needs to recover.

 Once you’re healthy again, getting plenty of sleep, exercise and eating non-processed foods will help decrease your risk of getting sick next time.
-Regular IV hydration treatments are also a good way to support overall health, and you can save up to 33% with package pricing options from Boost.
+Regular IV hydration treatments are also a good way to support overall health, and you can save with package pricing options from Boost.

 How to Avoid Getting Sick from Flying